tzepter/accounting/README.md

 #### Implementation

-The whole thing can be developed with Java Generics in the form of a linkable utility library.
+The whole thing can be developed with Java generics or annotations in the form of a utility library.
 In this way, the application developer can be provided with complete CRUD functionality without having to learn the schema of data storage.
-Of course, there must be an understanding of the terms of validity - but otherwise the application developer can speak of "change sentence" or "delete sentence".
+Of course, there must be an understanding of the terms of validity - but otherwise the application developer can speak of "change data row" or "delete data row".